nss-day-cohort-21/d21-group-translator-cyber_phobia/README.md

 1. One team member creates a Github project and adds the others as collaborators.
 1. Each team member picks a language.
 1. Your project should have one HTML file that has a textarea, a select element with an option for each language, a button with a label of "Translate", and an empty DOM element into which the translated text will be inserted.
-1. The team must discuss and choose a single variable name that will hold all of the logic that the team creates (i.e. see the Sedan example above).
+1. The team must discuss and choose a single variable name that will hold all of the logic that the team creates.
 1. Each team member will create one JavaScript file that contains one IIFE.
 Each teammate's IIFE will augment the other teammates' IIFEs.
 1. The lexicon should be a private variable that cannot be accessed by the other team member's module except through an accessor (getter) method.
 1. Each IIFE should expose, in its public interface, a method named `translateTo{Language}` (e.g. `translateToSpanish` or `translateToFinnish`) that accepts a single argument.
 That argument's value should be the text entered in by the user.
 The method should return the translated text.